 To be notified of Federal Court vacancies, sign up for email alerts from APSJobs external link.

 - Non-specific positions (temporary employment registers)

-Refer to the Temporary Register vacancy on the current vacancies page external link for details.
+Refer to the Temporary Register vacancy on the online recruitment system external link for details.

 - Judges' Associates

 Refer to the Judges' Associates page for details.

 Employment with the Court is subject to conditions prescribed in the Public Service Act 1999 (Cth) external link and subordinate regulations and determinations.

 The Court will consider employing non-Australian citizens on a case-by-case basis in accordance with the merit principle as required by section 10A(2) of the Public Service Act 1999 external link.
 If a non-Australian citizen is the preferred candidate, they must be eligible to work in Australia.
 The Court will generally not sponsor working visas.